-- It is concerned with party politics - It involves the dissemination of 'propaganda' for some cause or - It involves seeking changes to the law, or to the administration of the law, or to government policy.
+- It is concerned with party politics; - It involves the dissemination of "propaganda" for some cause; or - It involves seeking changes to the law, or to the administration of the law, or to government policy.

-It is the second and third of these notions of 'political' that creates difficulties for activist welfare organizations.
+The second and third of these notions of "political" create difficulties for activist welfare organizations.
 The judicial reasoning that has induced English courts and other Commonwealth country courts, including India, to include activities such as advocating changes to the law within the notion 'political' is as follows:

 A purpose cannot be held to be charitable unless it is beneficial to the public.
 Accordingly, when a court has to decide whether a trust or other organization which aims to change the law (or for that matter to change the administration of the law, or some government policy) is charitable, it must determine whether the change sought would be beneficial.
-But a court, whose task is to resolve disputes according to existing law, cannot rule on whether a particular change to the law would or would not be beneficial.
+However, a court's task is to resolve disputes according to existing law and cannot rule on whether a particular change to the law would or would not be beneficial.

 Every NGO is independent where matters concerning internal governance are concerned.
-The government has the right to 'regulate' but not 'control' the internal affairs of an NGO.
+The government has the right to "regulate" but not "control" the internal affairs of an NGO.
 Fines and penalties may be imposed for compounding certain irregularities such as not filing returns in time.
 NGOs may also be subject to random financial or tax assessments by the regulatory authorities.

-b.
-Extra-Legal / In Practice
+B. Extra-Legal & In Practice

-However, in practice government continues to crack down on activist organisations, often raiding their offices and freezing their bank accounts.
+In practice, the government continues to crack down on activist organizations, often raiding their offices and freezing their bank accounts.

-In the year 2016, a slew of actions against civil society organisations (CSOs) by the government clearly threatened the existence of civil society in India.
-It started with cancellation of the registration of the Sabrang Trust run by activist Teesta Setalvad for alleged diversion of funds to activities and expenses other than what they were meant for.
-Setalvad and her NGO, Citizens for Justice and Peace, were running a sustained campaign against atrocities committed during the 2002 Gujarat riots under the watch of the then Chief Minister Narendra Modi.
+In the year 2016, a slew of actions against CSOs by the government threatened the existence of civil society in India.
+First, the government cancelled the registration of the Sabrang Trust, run by activist Teesta Setalvad, for alleged diversion of

+A 'purpose' cannot be held to be charitable unless it is beneficial to the public.
+Accordingly, when a court has to decide whether a trust or other organization which aims to change the law (or to change the administration of the law, or some government policy) is charitable, it must determine whether the change sought would be beneficial. funds to activities and expenses for other than what they were meant.
+Setalvad and her NGO, Citizens for Justice and Peace, were running a sustained campaign against atrocities committed during the 2002 Gujarat riots under the watch of the then-Chief Minister Narendra Modi.
 The Ford Foundation was also put on the watch list for funding Setalvad's NGO, which was accused of promoting "communal disharmony."
-Restrictions against Ford Foundation were later eased ahead of Prime Minister Modi's visit to the USA.
+Restrictions against Ford Foundation were later eased ahead of a visit by Prime Minister Modi to the United States.

-On June 1, 2016, the FCRA registration of leading lawyer Indira Jaising's NGO, 'Lawyers Collective', was suspended for six months for alleged violation of FCRA norms.
-The NGO allegedly used the funds for organizing rallies with political "hue and colour."
-Anand

-Grover, co-founder of Lawyers Collective, had argued against BJP President Amit Shah in the Sohrabuddin fake encounter case.
-They had also represented Sanjiv Bhatt, Priya Pillai, and Yakub Memon.
+On I June 2016, the FCRA registration of leading lawyer Indira Jaising's NGO, Lawyers Collective, was suspended for six months for alleged violation of FCRA norms.
+The NGO allegedly used the funds for organizing rallies with political "hue and color."
+Anand Grover, co-founder of Lawyers Collective, had argued against BJP President Amit Shah in the Sohrabuddin fake encounter case.
+Grover had also represented Sanjiv Bhatt, Priya Pillai, and Yakub Memon.

-Earlier, on September 3, 2015, the government had cancelled the FCRA registration of Greenpeace India and frozen seven of its bank accounts for allegedly campaigning against mining and nuclear projects.
+Earlier, on 3 September 2015, the government cancelled the FCRA registration of Greenpeace India and froze seven of its bank accounts for allegedly campaigning against mining and nuclear projects.
 Their chief campaigner Priya Pillai was offloaded from a flight to London at Delhi airport.
-The government's decision to bar her from traveling was declared illegal by the Delhi High Court.
+The government's decision to bar her from travelling was declared illegal by the Delhi High Court.